frisch1/live-aid-july-13-1985-setlist-data/README.md

 # Live Aid - July 13, 1985
 I'm old enough to remember watching bits and pieces in the counselor lounge at [Camp Chen-a-Wanda](https://www.chenawanda.com/) in 1985.
+Through a window.
+I wasn't a counselor.

 It was a great set.
 It's gotten a little more notice form a new generation via [Bohemian Rhapsody](https://en.wikipedia.org/wiki/Bohemian_Rhapsody_[film]) in 2018, but it's missing the historical context of the pre-Internet, pre-1,000 channel cable world.
 If 1.9 billion people were watching, including *behind the Iron Curtain*, that was a huge deal.
 Phil Collins jumping the Concorde to play both Wembley and Philadelphia... it was a mind bender.

 Hell, at Camp Chen-a-Wanda, I forget what negotiations went on and I think the owner shared his cable hookup in rural Thompson, Pensylvania lest the counselors flee *en masse* to Philadelphia.